CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_cluster.html.markdown

 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `capacity_runway`:(int) The number of days remaining before the cluster's storage utilization reaches the recommended capacity limit of 76%.Default value is math.MaxInt32 to indicate that the capacity runway is \ Unknown\  for a cluster that is not connected or with not sufficient data.
-* `class_id`:(string) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `cluster_name`:(string) The name of this HyperFlex cluster.
 * `cluster_type`:(int) The storage type of this cluster (All Flash or Hybrid).
 * `cluster_uuid`:(string) The unique identifier for this HyperFlex cluster.